wyhitcs/team-letsencrypt/draftv1.md

 ####2.3.4.1 Code Duplication

 In issue [#383](https://github.com/letsencrypt/letsencrypt/issues/383), code duplication exists between apache and nginx plugins; and in issue [#698](https://github.com/letsencrypt/letsencrypt/issues/698), [Dockerfile-dev](https://github.com/letsencrypt/letsencrypt/blob/26c1f003d0d05397154fe63e1f452ed2148cfe75/Dockerfile-dev) and [Dockerfile](https://github.com/letsencrypt/letsencrypt/blob/26c1f003d0d05397154fe63e1f452ed2148cfe75/Dockerfile) also duplicated.
-Code in those part are just copying and changing slightly, which makes editing common code more dangerous.
+Problem arises when codes are just copied and changed slightly, making it difficult to maintain the software project.

-Duplicated code is code that has been produced by copying and then adapting existing code.
-Also known as “copy-and-paste development”.
+Duplicated code, also known as “copy-and-paste development”, is produced by copying existing code and then using it somewhere else.
 This strategy of producing code is frequently employed as a way of reusing software.
-On the first impression, code duplication seems to be a desirable approach to development as it is associated with reuse, implementation speed-up, and developer care.
-However, in the long term, code duplication implications can be very negative.
-First of all, code duplication causes an increase in software size.
-Secondly, duplication has a direct impact on the difficulty of maintaining already developed code.
-Additionally, code-duplication can also be a sign of poor design, indicating that generic functionality has been not properly abstracted.
-Consequently, on the long term, especially during the maintenance phase, code duplication has to be avoided.
+On one hand, code duplication seems to be a desirable approach of development as it facilitates code reusabitility and speed up software development.
+On the other hand, code duplication implications can be very negative in the long term.
+First of all, code duplication causes an increase in code size.
+Secondly, duplication increases the difficulty of maintaining the already developed code.
+Moreover, code duplication can also be a sign of poor design, indicating that the generic functionality has not been properly abstracted.
+Consequently, code duplication needs to be carefully avoided in the long term, especially during the maintenance phase.

 ####2.3.4.2 Documentation

-For open source projects, the contribution of open source communities behind the huge development of the project is very evident.
-So it is vital that a transparent documentation system is followed in such community projects.
-Without proper documentation it is very difficult for other developers to understand the code developed by any user and to reuse the code or make it more efficient.
-Unfortunately, for Let's Encrypt, they do not provide a well-structured documentation for developers.
-There are 59 issues labeled `documentation`.
-No architecture and module information, which makes understanding of how the project works and how the module connects with each other difficult to understand.
-In addition, insufficient documentation may also cause troubles for both developers not in their team and users.
+For an open source project, the contributions from open source communities to the huge development of the project is evident.
+It is vital to have a transparent documentation system so that developers in such communities can understand, reuse and develop the code in a more efficient way.
+The documentation of Let's Encrypt still has room for improvement.
+We notice that 59 issues are labeled `documentation` on github.
+These issues indicate that the documentation is not well- structured, lacking architecture description and module information, which makes it difficult to understand how the project works and how the module connects to each other.
+In addition, insufficient documentation also confuses users.

-For example in issue [#2271](https://github.com/letsencrypt/letsencrypt/issues/2271), the developers discuss the text related to renewal certificate, the former version of documentation is “To renew a certificate, simply run letsencrypt again providing the same values when prompted.
+For example in issue [#2271](https://github.com/letsencrypt/letsencrypt/issues/2271), the developers discuss the text related to certificate renewal.
+The former version of documentation is “To renew a certificate, simply run letsencrypt again providing the same values when prompted.
 In almost all circumstances, renewal should be performed with the certonly subcommand”.
-In that passage, the second sentence contradicts the first.
-Also it is not nearly as detailed as it should be.
+It seems that the second sentence contradicts the first.
+Moreover, it is not as detailed as it should be.

 ####2.3.4.3 How developers deal with technical debt
-For technical debt, developers always find it via Issues, discuss it and try to find a better solution to fix it.
-For technical debt and related issues we mentioned above, Let’s Encrypt manage their technical debt using the following method.
+Developers usually find out technical debt through Issues, discuss it and figure out a solution.
+To resolve technical debt and the relevant issues mentioned above, Let’s Encrypt uses the following methods:

-- Code Duplication: Recent advances in static code analysis and hardware performance made possible tool-based localization of code duplication in industrial contexts.
-For developers, they could use this kind of tools to detect duplicates and then improved by sharing common util functions (as they did in [#382](https://github.com/letsencrypt/letsencrypt/pull/382)).
+- Code Duplication: Recent advances in static code analysis and hardware performance enable tool-based localization of code duplication in industrial contexts.
+For developers, they could use such tools to detect and resolve duplicates by sharing common util functions (as they did in [#382](https://github.com/letsencrypt/letsencrypt/pull/382)).

-- Documentation: The developers are professionals who may not be aware of the not sufficient documentation, but they are willing to fix it when users make an issue on the github as what they did in issue [#2216] (https://github.com/letsencrypt/letsencrypt/issues/2216) and [#2271](https://github.com/letsencrypt/letsencrypt/issues/2271).
+- Documentation: There are insufficiency in the documentation that the developers are not aware of.
+However, they are willing to fix it when users post issues on github (as what they did in issue [#2216] (https://github.com/letsencrypt/letsencrypt/issues/2216) and [#2271](https://github.com/letsencrypt/letsencrypt/issues/2271)).

 ##2.4 Deployment View